Sunday, August 2, 2020

 Cream sort of stumbled to the finish line.
 The band's last tour had triumphs and pitfalls, and its last album was completed with live renditions as filler.
 In fact, the original plan for the band's final album, Goodbye, was to have it be a double album like its predecessor Wheels of Fire -- with one disc of studio tracks and one disc of live tracks.

 However, bassist/vocalist Jack Bruce and drummer Ginger Baker often feuded, and guitarist/vocalist Eric Clapton was ready to move on to something else.
-So to fulfill the band's contract, Goodbye featured just three studio tracks, and the rest was filled with tracks that had been recorded live in October 1968 at the L.A.
+So, to fulfill the band's contract, Goodbye featured just three studio tracks, and the rest of the album was filled with tracks recorded live in October 1968 at the L.A.
 Forum.

 I decided to take a stab at creating a double album as originally envisioned.